Spannakin/Nature-Quiz/README.md

   * Verdict

-The user can see questions and answers to choose from so can play the quiz.
+As you can see in the above screenshot the user can see questions and answers to choose from so can play the quiz.

 [Back to Top](#table-of-contents)